 I’m starting this from the assumption that you’re feeling some combination of rage, grief, and likely despair right now.
 As we watch the events in the US unfolding, the protests, the state violence, the immeasurable grief of centuries of white supremacist oppression of Black communities exploding into our news feeds, so many of us are wondering ‘…but what can we do?’

-To my fellow white folks: It starts with you and me.
+To my fellow white folks: begin with yourself.

 It’s so easy for us self-identified ‘good white people’ to distance ourselves from these events.
 ‘Oh my god look at those terrible racists’.
 ‘That’s America, thank god it’s not so bad here*.’
 ‘At least I know I’m not a racist – I’ve got Black friends/read POC books/follow POC on social media.’
 Etc.